SinglishWords/singlish-words-frontend/README.md

 }
 ```

 The contents from this data is imported in every component file.
-When a component is loaded, for example `<Instruction>`, the code snippet in the previous section shows the content is being retrieved by using `{formData.introductionPage.title}`.
+When a component is loaded, for example `<Instruction>`, the code snippet in the previous section shows the content is being retrieved by using `{appData.introductionPage.title}`.

-Hence, making changes to the wordings on any page or component involves changing the string values in `formData.js`.
+Hence, making changes to the wordings on any page or component involves changing the string values in `appData.js`.

 Once changes are saved, the React application running in the browser will automaticaly update these changes.